modular-component/website/docs/reference.md

 ### Function: `render`

 :::ref
-Stage function providing the default `render` stage, accepting a single argument as a function receiving the consolidated stages arguments and returning a `ReactNode`.
+Stage function providing the default `render` stage, accepting as single argument a function receiving the consolidated stages arguments and returning a `ReactNode`.

+#### When to use it

+Use it in the `ModularComponent::with` method to add a render stage; or use it with `ModularComponent.register` to register the `ModularComponent::withRender` stage function for usage across your app.

+#### Function parameters

+- `useRender: GetValueGetterFor<Context, 'render', ReturnType<FunctionComponent>>`: either a React node, or a function returning a React node.
+If a function is provided, it receives as only parameter the arguments map consolidated from all upstream stages.

+#### Type parameters

+-  `Context`: [`ModularContext`](#type-modularcontext) - current context of the ModularComponent `render` is called on.
+   Inferred from either `ModularComponent::with` or `ModularComponent::withRender`

 <details>
 <summary>Reveal type</summary>